 After my plant had been damaged, I tried extra hard to protect it.
 I knew that while it may be able to survive one attack, repeated chomping could over-stretch it’s internal resilience.
 And the same is true for people, especially kids.
 While many kids will bounce back from a negative experience, if bad things keep happening, it becomes a lot harder for them to recover.
 And I made sure my plant had the right environment to allow it to flourish- again, something that is vital for young people.
 If a child has had bad experiences at home, but finds a supportive adult, and kind peers at school, that can help build their resilience.
 Just like I provided my plant with extra food and water, a little extra time, attention and support can work wonders for young people when they are going through difficult times.

 The last couple of years have been tough on all of us, and at Braintastic!
 Science we think it is vital to give young people the tools they need to talk about emotions and provide support for others when they need it, to help strengthen mental wellbeing in schools.
-So we have developed a brand new workshop, based around the UK’s relationships education curriculum for primary schools.
+So we have developed a brand new wellbeing workshop, perfect for PSHE lessons and drop down days.

 In this hands-on session, students learn how to recognise and talk about your feelings and realize when their mental wellbeing might be suffering.
 By building their own ‘resilience towers’, we’ll explore the science of wellbeing and why some people are more susceptible to mental health conditions.
 As they strengthen their towers, they will learn simple self-care techniques, and the importance of kindness and connection with others.
 They will take away a better understanding of what they can do for themselves and each other to improve their chances of having good mental wellbeing, throughout their lives.